simonyjung/k3s-homelab/README.md

 ---

+## Dependency Management

+This repository uses [Renovate](https://github.com/renovatebot/renovate) to automatically update dependencies of Docker images, and Helm charts.
+The configuration is managed in the [`.github/renovate.json`](./.github/renovate.json) file.

+---

 ## Hardware

 The k3s cluster is comprised of 3 cost-effective and energy-efficient MiniPCs.
 The home network is managed by a Ubiquiti Cloud Gateway Ultra.
 Off-cluster storage for media is provided by a Synology NAS.